Why is my site not ranking anymore?

 But first I tried a little experiment with Google’s safebrowsing tool.
 I tested it on… Google’s own site.
 And this is what came up:

 If you left the link as is (so it actually tested Google’s own site), you would have seen a pretty strange result.
-Here’s how it looked when I did this on 9th June 2012:
+Here’s how it looked:

 Just to show that I am completely impartial, I also did the same test with Yahoo and Bing.
 Try it for yourself.